Table of Contents

 Why are medical records important?
 Medical records review includes acquiring and assessing a person’s medical records, which may include hospitalization records, medical history reports, lab findings, etc. Lawyers need the medical record to handle cases like personal injury or medical malpractice claims etc.

-Attorneys require to acquire the details of a particular part from the medical record that is related with the subject case.
+Attorneys require to acquire the details of a particular part from the medical record that is related to the subject case.
 Attorneys don’t get enough time to do medical reviews.
-So they submit patients’ medical reports to medical record review companies to review what they need for their claim.
+So they submit patients’ medical reports to medical record review companies to review what they need for their claims.

 Tips to Avoid Errors in medical Documentation

-The following tips will be helpful to avoid errors and confusions in medical documentation procedure.
+The following tips will be helpful in avoiding errors and confusion in medical documentation procedures.